MacLemon/CongressChecklist/README.md

 - An [organ donor card][21] (We really hope you won't need it, but just in the case: you might save a life!)
 - Health insurance card
 - Vaccination documents or history (Impfpass)
+- "Business cards" to hand out to people with essential information like email address and OpenPGP fingerprint.
+Optionally other ways to reach you as well.
+Normally simple DIN A4 paper strips with the information printed on is enough.
+No need to get fancy.

 ### Payment stuff